aahedi/RSS-Feed/README.md

 - Local Feed: Bypass the YQL if it's a local file or feed
 - Image Functionality: Finding the image and displaying through the itemTemplate
-- Refactoring: Refactor the time structure to be less verbose